 Owen Salmon SC

-He is still married to his first wife, Isabeau, who is a musician.
-Their eldest son, Pierre, is an aerodynamicist currently working at Jaguar Land Rover in the UK.
-Their second son, Dion, has entered articles for Chartered Accountancy with PWC, and their daughter Margaux is studying environmental science at Stellenbosch University.
+He is married to Isabeau, who is a musician.
+Their eldest son, Pierre, is a thermodynamics engineer working in the UK.
+Their second son, Dion, is a CA working in corporate finance in Johannesburg, and their daughter Margaux is a development and environmental science graduate of Stellenbosch University, currently working in the UK.

-With a special interest in tax, commercial and construction disputes, Michele brought his strategic and tactical thinking to bear.
-He acted as Junior Counsel in the largest tax dispute in South Africa, involving worldwide litigation which was ultimately successfully settled.
-He was also involved in the defence in one of the largest commercial criminal trials ever in South Africa, resulting in a full acquittal of 35 charges relating to stock-exchange fraud.
-Michele was also involved in setting aside a preservation order (in favour of SARS) relating to an alleged tax debt of approximately R70 million.
-He has also been instrumental in the settlement of a number of construction disputes, a field in which he has also served as both Arbitrator and Adjudicator.
-Michele also delivers a module to students of the Association of Arbitrators’ Certification course, and has lectured to attendees of the University of Pretoria’s adjudication programme.
+At the Johannesburg Bar, Michele had a special interest in tax, commercial and construction disputes.
+He successfully acted as Counsel in the largest tax dispute in South Africa; in one of the largest commercial criminal trials ever in South Africa; and in setting aside a preservation order relating to an alleged tax debt of approximately R70 million.
+He was instrumental in the settlement of a number of construction disputes, a field in which he has also served as both Arbitrator and Adjudicator.

-Adriaan graduated from the University of Pretoria in 2009 having obtained his BCom Law and LLB degrees.
-After completing articles of clerkship as a candidate attorney with a top-drawer firm of attorneys in Pretoria, he was called to the Johannesburg Bar, joining Maisels Group in 2011.
+Adriaan is a graduate of the University of Pretoria with BCom Law and LLB degrees.
+After completing articles of clerkship as a candidate attorney, he joined the Bar and became a member of Maisels Group in 2011.

 He is married to Samantha, a practising attorney.
-They are the proud parents of Taliah, their first baby, born in February 2017.
+They are the proud parents of Taliah and Ariah, still in pre-primary.
 Adriaan enjoys playing the guitar, hiking, golf, travelling, and spending time with friends and family.

 Aimee joined the Johannesburg Bar in December 2012.
-She has built a well-rounded practice with emphasis on Company Law, Insolvency, Banking, Contractual and Insurance litigation.
-Shortly before going to publication, Aimee left the Bar.
+Her practice focussed on Company Law, Insolvency, Banking, Contractual and Insurance litigation.
+Shortly before the first edition of this book went to publication, Aimee left the Bar.

-Aimée recently married Stéfano, a businessman specialising in logistics and procurement.
-An avowed music enthusiast, she regrets the ongoing failure to find sufficient time to play her guitar(s) at least, that is, sufficiently often to qualify (she says) as a muso.
+Aimée is married to Stéfano, a businessman specialising in logistics and procurement.
+An avowed music enthusiast, she regrets the ongoing failure to find sufficient time to play her guitar(s) – at least, she says, sufficiently often to qualify as a muso.

 Prince Michael Verveen